SpencerDill232/Detective-AI/README.md

 1. Download the data set from the google drive. (you do not need to unzip the folder)
 2. Run Detective-AI.ipynb in google colab
-3. where you are promted to uploal a file, upload the data set.
+3. where you are promted to upload a file, upload the zipped data set.
+(This will take some time)

-this should take 2 hours
+Training may take 2 hours